About the Everest Base Camp Trek

 - Cost: NPR 3,000 per person

-- This permit is essential for entering the Sagarmatha National Park, a UNESCO World Heritage Site.
-It can be acquired in Kathmandu at the Department of National Parks and Wildlife Conservation office or in Monjo.
+- Required for entering the Sagarmatha National Park, a UNESCO World Heritage Site.
+Can be obtained in Kathmandu at the Department of National Parks and Wildlife Conservation office or in Monjo.

-While obtaining these permits might sound complex, the process is straightforward if you follow these steps:
+Getting these permits might seem complicated but it’s easy if you follow these steps:

 - Prepare Required Documents: